mgechev/blog.mgechev.com/_drafts/angular2-viewchildren-contentchildren-difference-viewproviders.md

     // available here
   }
 }

+// ...

 ```

-The example above shows how we can take advantage of `ViewChildren` and `ViewChild`.
+The example above shows how we can take advantage of `@ViewChildren` and `@ViewChild`.
 Basically we can decorate a property and this way query the view of an element.
-In the example above we query the `TodoInputCmp` with `@ViewChild` and `TodoCmp` with `@ViewChildren`.
+In the example above, we query the `TodoInputCmp` child component with `@ViewChild` and `TodoCmp` with `@ViewChildren`.
 We use different decorators since we have only a single input, so we can grab it with `@ViewChild` but we have multiple todo items rendered, so for them we need to apply the `@ViewChildren` decorator.

 Another thing to notice are the types of the `inputComponent` and `todoComponents` properties.

-The first property is of type `TodoInputCmp`, it can be either with value `null` if Angular haven't found such child or with value reference to the instance of the component's controller (in this case, reference to an instance of the `TodoInputCmp` class).
-On the other hand, since we have multiple `TodoCmp` instances which can be dynamically rendered, the type of the `todoComponents` property is `QueryList<TodoCmp>`.
+The first property is of type `TodoInputCmp`.
+It's value can be either `null` if Angular haven't found such child or reference to the instance of the component's controller (in this case, reference to an instance of the `TodoInputCmp` class).
+On the other hand, since we have multiple `TodoCmp` instances which can be dynamically added and removed from the view, the type of the `todoComponents` property is `QueryList<TodoCmp>`.
 We can think of the `QueryList` as an observable collection, which can throw events once items are added or removed from it.

 **Since Angular's DOM compiler will process the `todo-app` component before its children, during the instantiation of the `todo-app` component the `inputComponent` and `todosComponen` properties will not be initialized.
 Their values are going to be set in the `ngAfterViewInit` life-cycle hook**.